aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

   1. From the AWS Console, navigate to [CloudFormation](https://console.aws.amazon.com/cloudformation/home)
   1. Click the "Create Stack" button,
-  1. Choose "Upload a template to S3", select the **workshop.yaml** from the _cloudformation_ directory of the workshop GitHub repository you cloned earlier
+  1. Choose "Upload a template file", and select the **workshop.yaml** from the _cloudformation_ directory of the workshop GitHub repository you cloned earlier
   1. Click "Next"
   1. Give your stack a name: "DeviceDefenderWorkshop"
-  1. You can leave the hibernate and instance type fields as they are
+  1. You can leave the AutoHibernateTimeout and InstanceType fields as they are
-  1. In Subnet, choose the subnet you'd like to use
+  1. In SubnetIdentifier, choose the subnet you'd like to use
       - if you are unsure, choose the first one in the list
-  1. In KeyName, Select the Keypair you'd like to use for ssh access to your instances
+  1. In KeyName, Select the key pair you'd like to use for ssh access to your instances
   1. Click "Next" on the following screen
   1. Check the "I acknowledge that AWS CloudFormation might create IAM resources." box to continue
   1. Click the "Create Stack" button at the bottom of the screen